-When you dig or move the plants, you will probably have to bother the roots a bit.
-Minimize the impact as much as possible.
+When you dig or move the plants, you will probably have to bother the root system a bit.
+Minimize the impact of transplant shock as much as possible.

-Try to keep the root ball intact and don’t shake out the soil when moving the plant.
+Try to keep the root system intact and don’t shake out the soil when moving the plant.

 Also, make sure the root ball remains moist.
-If the root ball becomes totally dry, the roots die and the whole plant dies.
+If the roots become totally dry, the roots die and the whole plant dies.

 Take As Many Roots As Possible